Welcome to today's edition of the Rush 24-7 podcast.

 And why did they drop out?

-Because the economy's in bad shape and they had to make other priorities, like eating before having health insurance.
+Because the economy's in bad shape and they had to make other priorities like eating before having health insurance.

 Exactly.

-So, Mr. Limbaugh, thank you once again so much for being the leader that you are.
+So Mr. Limbaugh, thank you once again so much for being the leader that you are.

 We appreciate it.

-William Tucker at the American Spectator today.
+By the way, I have a piece here, William Tucker, at the American Spectator today.

 It's got some interesting little factoids in it.

-About halfway through yesterday's uh summit, Democrat Congressman James Clyburn of South Carolina told another of the many insurance company horror stories that peppered the proceedings.
+About halfway through yesterday's summit, Democrat Congressman James Clyburn of South Carolina told another of the many insurance company horror stories that peppered the proceedings.

 This is Clyburn.